Netanyahu defends his planned military offensive in Gaza

 Katz on Sunday said the number of warnings about attacks against Israelis in the West Bank had decreased by 80% since the operation began in January.

-Metz reported from Jerusalem and Magdy from Cairo.
+Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
 Associated Press writer Melanie Lidman contributed from Tel Aviv, Israel.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war